OntoUML/ontouml-models/scripts/process-new-model-submission.md

 The existing PNG generator still performs its own PNG validation during generation.

+These checks do not run a JSON Schema or SHACL validation engine, parse the Visual Paradigm project, or prove that the native project and JSON have the same semantics.
+Converter warnings can describe omitted information even when processing succeeds.
+Curator review remains necessary; successful parsing and synchronization are not a semantic-quality guarantee.

 ## Processing order

 In a normal non-dry-run execution, the helper runs the repository scripts in this order (shared metadata options are omitted below for readability):